PACO-CPU/minimal-mistakes/_docs/011-getting-started.md

 {% include base_path %}

 The Getting Started pages are meant to help the user quickly setup the environment in order to use PACO.
-This page deals with the prerequisites required to setup, the subsequent pages dealing with how to download, build and use the core and the toolchain.
+This page deals with the prerequisites required to setup, the subsequent pages deal with download, build and use of the core and toolchain.

 ## Prerequisites
-PACO relies on [libuuid](https://sourceforge.net/projects/libuuid/) and [lua](https://www.lua.org/), if they aren't already on your machine, please install them.
+PACO relies on [libuuid](https://sourceforge.net/projects/libuuid/) and [lua](https://www.lua.org/), if they are not already on your machine, please install them.

 Assuming you use a freshly installed Debian-based Linux Operating System, the following command will install the missing libraries for PACO: